libertyJ29/Java-RLE-File-Compressor/README.md

 # Java-RLE-File-Compressor
-Compress the selected file using RLE encoding
+Compress the selected file using RLE encoding.
+Interface made with Swing